hereiamteja/hereiamteja/README.md

 - 👋 Hi, I’m @hereiamteja
-- 👀 I’m interested in Artificial Intelligence, Ethical Hacking
+- 👀 I’m interested in Artificial Software Development and Engineering
-- 🌱 I’m currently learning C++ and data structures
+- 🌱 I’m currently learning Java and other software engineering technologies
-- 💞️ I’m looking to collaborate on projects related to C++ and Python
+- 💞️ I’m looking to collaborate on projects related to Software Development.
 - 📫 How to reach me tejanarayana222@gmail.com

 <!---